as234545/full-data-pipline-aws/README.md

 - apache airflow, was used to schedule and monitor workflows to orchestrate the pipline from transeefing the data from s3 storage to redshift data werehouse. it's easy to use and learn

 ## Table Schema
-There is one Fact table called 'immigration' and the other tables are dimation table.
+We choose a start schema since it is the simplest type of data mart schema.
+It consists of one fact table  'immigration' referencing any number of dimension tables and is more effective for handling simpler queries.

 ## explanation of some files in the repository
 `aws.cfg` configuration and settings file to place aws access key id and aws secret access key.